scanapi/website/_tutorials/page3.md

   >
 </p>

-Collapse the request component to see more details.
+Expand the request component to see more details.
 First, the details of the request itself:

 <p align="center">
   <img